nobodywu/topology-road-gen/doc/generate_topology_road_en.md

 - View(视图)
     - Init view(重置视图)
     - Inspect road network(检查路网).
 Read the xml file of the road segment with the intersection point in the `seg` directory, and show the connection relationship with animation.
+    - Shortest Path(最短路径).
+Get the shortest path by specifying the start and end points with the mouse left click.

 **Operation Tips**:
 - Move. **Left mouse button**, dragging canvas